 It seemed to me that I was doing something wrong.
-I wanted music to be energizing.
-I wanted to feel some buoyancy in my compositional practice.
-I imagined the driving pulse of playing nightly gigs in jazz clubs and having my pieces premiered by professional musicians.
+Music was supposed to be energizing.
+I wished to feel some buoyancy as a musician or as a composer.
+I imagined what it would be like to play nightly gigs in jazz clubs and have my compositions premiered by professional musicians.
 Instead, I found myself playing piano in airless practice rooms, alone, and listening repeatedly to virtual mock-ups of my own pieces, wishing I could believe they were real.

-It began to worry me quite a bit that I didn’t have a deep urge to compose orchestral music, and that if I continued to compose “jazz” pieces without the ability or confidence to perform them in jazz shows myself, these pieces were destined to be lifeless.
-But the reality was that I felt more comfortable as a composer than as a pianist.
+It began to worry me quite a bit that I didn’t have a deep urge to compose orchestral or chamber music, and that if I continued to compose “jazz” pieces without the ability or confidence to perform them in jazz shows myself, these pieces were destined to be lifeless.
+But the reality was that I have never loved classical music, and I felt more comfortable as a composer than as a pianist.
 Unsure of what to do, in the spring of my junior year of college I stopped taking composition classes.

 A few months later, I was having a conversation with a friend of mine who is an electronic music wiz, and we arrived at the idea that we would make an album together.
 I dredged up a few old audio files of pieces played on virtual instruments, asking my friend if he could do a makeover on the MIDI data to transform them into pieces of electronic music in a more typical sense of the genre.
 I wasn’t really sure if it was a good idea to recycle old material.
 I had a feeling things would get stale quickly.